Skip to Main Content

 Cases on Westlaw

-Sign on to Thomson Reuters Law School Homepage
+Sign into Thomson Reuters Law School Homepage

-• Select "Westlaw Precision" from the "Westlaw, TWEN, Practical Law..." drop-down (upper right)
+• Select Westlaw Precision from the Westlaw, TWEN, Practical Law... drop-down (upper right)

-• Click on "Cases"
+• Click on Cases

-• Browse Cases categories or can use citation, simple keyword or "Advanced" search
+• Browse Cases categories or can use citation, simple keyword or Advanced search

 Cases on Bloomberg Law